Continuous generation of confined bubbles: viscous effect on the gravito-capillary pinch off: Acknowledgments

 \section{Acknowledgments}

+We are grateful to an anonymous referee, who gave us deep and insightful comments, including those on the dynamical picture of the present pinch off.
 We thank Mana Iwasaki and Yuka Katsumata for contribution for initial stage of the present work.
 This work was supported by JSPS\ KAKENHI Grant Number JP19H01859 and JP24K00596.

 {A\arabic{subsection}} {A\arabic{subsection}.\arabic{equation}}